ordina-jworks/ordina-jworks.github.io/_posts/2017-04-24-Blockchain-Introduction.md

 Although these statements are purely hypothetical, I find much food for thought in them.

 ###  Some platforms
-We will now discuss a few technologies that can be used to set up a blockchain.
+We will now discuss a few technologies that can be used to set up a blockchain and also compare Bluemix and Azure.

-The first one is [__Ethereum__](https://www.ethereum.org/).
+The first one is [__Ethereum__](https://www.ethereum.org/), a public blockchain.
 Ethereum looks like the Bitcoin blockchain, but it uses Ether as the currency.
 It is faster than Bitcoin with a transaction taking 7 seconds instead of 10 minutes.
 We can also put smart contracts on the chain, with bitcoin you can only put transactions on there.

+Another big one we have is [__Hyperledger__](https://www.hyperledger.org/).
+This is a open source collaborative effort created by The Linux Foundation.
+Another big partner in Hyperledger is IBM because they helped them with development and donated some patents.
+Hyperledger is also more focused on private networks.

 The next one is [__Multichain__](http://www.multichain.com/).
 Multichain is a open source private blockchain, which is Bitcoin compatible.